BhawickJain/node-docker-study/README.md

 Additional questions:
 `[?]` Jupyter Notebook instances run well when gRPC FUSE is turned on.
 Changes made within the web-app environment are smooth.
 Would this hold for when gRPC FUSE is closed?
 `[?]` Running `npm install` with a package.json with Nodemon as a dependency still leads to Nodemon not being available when running the command afterwards.
 I have confirmed that Nodemon dependency is available just before calling nodemon.
 Only when I have a separate `npm install -g nodemon` present in the Dockerfile makes it available.
 In addition nodemon is not a production package and should be installed as a devDependency.
 It is also not clear is other packages installed via `package.json` will suffer the same issue, indicating an issue in my process.

+Additional Tasks:
+`[ ]` Nodemon can also be used to watch and hot reload other programs like those written in python.
+[See running non-node scripts](https://www.npmjs.com/package/nodemon).